 Both Mexico and the United States are part of the Wassenaar Arrangement.
 The complete listing of products covered is available at https://www.wassenaar.org/.

 Other multilateral regimes including the Missile Technology Control Regime, Nuclear Suppliers Group, and the Australia Group.
 The BIS website has more information on these other export control regimes.

-If your company is interested in learning more about U.S export licenses, please contact the Trade Specialist in your nearest U.S. Export Assistance Center.
+If your company is interested in learning more about U.S export licenses, please contact the Trade Specialist at your nearest U.S. Export Assistance Center.

-Please also note that international conditions sometimes may interfere with normal exports licenses processing time frames and, depending on specific circumstances, may imply a deeper evaluation of export license applications.
+Please also note that international conditions sometimes may interfere with normal exports licenses processing time frames, and depending on specific circumstances may imply a deeper evaluation of export licenses applications.